-Selling and marketing expenses increased by \$5.5 million during the three months ended March 31, 2011 compared to the three months ended March 31, 2010.
-This increase was attributable to increased employee salaries, benefits and related costs of \$3.6 million and increased stock-compensation of \$0.7 million associated with our increased headcount, additional sales commissions of \$0.5 million in connection with our sales growth, and increased rent and other facility related costs and depreciation expense allocations of \$0.3 million.
-These costs were partially offset by the absence of severance expense of \$0.3 million that was incurred in the first quarter of 2010 but not in the first quarter of 2011.
-Included within total selling and marketing expenses for the three months ended March 31, 2011 was approximately \$2.7 million related to the acquired businesses that were acquired subsequent to March 31, 2010.
-Selling and marketing expenses increased slightly as a percentage of revenues during the three months ended March 31, 2011 as compared to the same period in 2010 as our overall headcount in this area increased.
+Selling and marketing expenses increased by \$4.0 million during the three months ended September 30, 2011 compared to the three months ended September 30, 2010.
+This increase was attributable to increased employee salaries, benefits and related costs of \$2.0 million and increased stock-based compensation of \$0.2 million associated with our increased headcount, additional sales commissions of \$0.2 million and increased travel costs of \$0.3 million in connection with our sales growth, and increased rent and other facility related costs and depreciation expense allocations of \$0.3 million.